mohsinkaleem/useful-chrome-extensions/tubefilter/README.md

   - Long videos (> 20 minutes)
   - Custom duration range
 - **Title Keyword Filter**: Show only videos containing specific keywords OR exclude videos containing specific keywords
+  - **Multiple Keywords**: Enter multiple keywords separated by commas
+  - **AND/OR Logic**: Choose whether videos must contain ALL keywords (AND) or ANY keywords (OR)
-  - Include mode: Show only videos with the keyword
+  - Include mode: Show only videos matching the keyword criteria
-  - Exclude mode: Hide videos containing the keyword
+  - Exclude mode: Hide videos matching the keyword criteria
+  - **Smart Preview**: See a preview of your keyword logic before applying
 - **Dynamic Filtering**: Works with YouTube's infinite scroll
 - **Non-intrusive**: Clean, simple interface
 - **Fast Performance**: Vanilla JavaScript, no dependencies